Gawaine Basil Temple-Blackwood was born at Clandeboye Estate, County Down, 4 November 1870

-The 5th child and 3rd son of Frederick Hamilton-Temple-Blackwood the 1st Marquess of Dufferin and Ava, Governor General of Canada, Viceroy of India, Ambassador to Russia, Turkey, Italy and France and his mother Hariot Georgina (née Rowan-Hamilton).
+The fifth child and third son of Frederick Hamilton-Temple-Blackwood the 1st Marquess of Dufferin and Ava, Governor General of Canada, Viceroy of India, Ambassador to Russia, Turkey, Italy and France and his mother Hariot Georgina (née Rowan-Hamilton).

 BTB was intended for the bar to which he was called in 1896, but when war broke out in South Africa he headed there instead, at first as a newspaper correspondent, joining Lord Milner’s Staff of Johannesburg.
 He became Assistant Colonial Secretary to the Orange River Colony in 1903 and Deputy Judge Advocate.
 He transferred to Barbados 1907 and back to London in 1909.